 Therefore, the total pressure of the mixture is 56.025 bar.

 Q16.
-The difference between the mass of displaced air and the mass of the balloon is known as pay load.
-What is the pay load when a balloon of radius is 10 m, mass 100 kg is filled with helium at 1.66 bar at
+Pay load is defined as the difference between the mass of displaced air and the mass of the balloon.
+Calculate the pay load when a balloon of radius 10 m, mass 100 kg is filled with helium at 1.66 bar at 27°C. (Density of air = 1.2 kg m–3 and R = 0.083 bar dm3 K–1 mol–1)

 r = 10 m